EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 #### Important
 A published record will always have a draft record equivalent.
 If you ever want to change any of the records metadata, then the draft record can be immediately used for this process.

-Please note that the file bucket ID of the draft record differs from the file record ID of the published record.
+Please note that the file bucket ID of the draft record differs from the file bucket ID of the published record.
 By retrieving the published record metadata, the new file bucket ID can be obtained from the corresponding URL:

 ```python
 >>> r = requests.get('https://trng-b2share.eudat.eu/api/records/' + recordid)